HassanAbedAli/Inventory-Management-System/README.md

 3) Press Run ! :)
 4) Enjoy

-The Backend/DB is firebase and its a cloud hosted service so there is no need for any other configurations to run the backend. it is already and always running.
+#The Backend an Database is done using firebase and its a cloud hosted service so there is no need for any other configurations
+#to run the backend. it is already and always running.

-You Can Make a new account to see the functionalities that require the user be signed in Or I have already put the Username/Password written in the EditTextField to make it Easier for You.
+#You Can Make a new account to see the functionalities that require the user be signed in
+#Or I have already put the Username/Password written in the EditTextField to make it Easier for You.
 Just Press Login and Discover The App :)